On finite generation in magnitude (co)homology, and its torsion

 \begin{defn}[{\cite[Definition~2.1]{minor_twocolumns}}] A \emph{minor morphism} $\phi\colon \tG'\to\tG$ is a map of sets

-such that: \begin{itemize} \item $\phi(V(\tG'))=V(\tG)$ and $\phi(\star)=\star$; \item if an edge $e \in E(\tG')$ has endpoints $\{v, w\}$, and $\phi(e)\neq \star$, then either $\phi(e) = \phi(v) = \phi(w)$ is a vertex of $\tG$, or $\phi(e)$ is an edge of $\tG$ with endpoints $\phi(v) $ and $ \phi(w)$; \item $\phi$ maps bijectively $\phi^{-1}(E(\tG))$ onto $E(\tG')$; \item for each vertex $v\in \tG$, the preimage $\phi^{-1}(v)$ (as a subgraph of $\tG'$) is a tree. \end{itemize} \end{defn}
+such that: \begin{itemize} \item $\phi(V(\tG'))=V(\tG)$ and $\phi(\star)=\star$; \item if an edge $e \in E(\tG')$ has endpoints $\{v, w\}$, and $\phi(e)\neq \star$, then either $\phi(e) = \phi(v) = \phi(w)$ is a vertex of $\tG$, or $\phi(e)$ is an edge of $\tG$ with endpoints $\phi(v) $ and $ \phi(w)$; \item $\phi$ maps $\phi^{-1}(E(\tG))$ bijectively onto $E(\tG)$; \item for each vertex $v\in \tG$, the preimage $\phi^{-1}(v)$ (as a subgraph of $\tG'$) is a tree. \end{itemize} \end{defn}

 The preimage of $\star$ under $\phi$ consists of deleted edges, whereas the edges that are mapped to vertices of $\tG$ represent the contracted ones.
-Furthermore, the last item in the definition implies that self loops cannot be contracted, but only deleted.
-A \emph{planar} graph is a graph admitting an embedding in $\bR^2$.
-A \textit{plane} graph is a planar isotopy class of planar graphs embedded in the plane.
-It is a well-known result that a plane graph is uniquely determined by fixing a \textit{rotation system} on the abstract planar graph, that is, a consistent circular ordering of the edges around each vertex.
+Furthermore, the last item in the definition implies that self-loops cannot be contracted, but only deleted.

-In the follow-up, we will mainly consider (subcategories of) the category~$\Graph$ of finite, non-empty, connected, graphs, with minor morphisms of graphs.
+In the follow-up, we will mainly consider (subcategories of) the category~$\Graph$ of finite non-empty graphs, with minor morphisms of graphs.